 I hold the founder and director roles, typically, but as I move to each new market, I take on the overall leadership as CEO while we set up the company.

 At ZircoDATA now, I am the group CEO and executive chairman.
-As I work with the company and team, I strive to build strong leaders and ultimately make myself redundant so that others can step up and lead the company after my initial setup of organizational infrastructure and operational excellence.
+As I work with the company and team, I strive to build strong leaders and ultimately make myself redundant so that others can step up and lead the company after my initial setup of organisational infrastructure and operational excellence.
 It has been a good model so far and has proved successful with Rob and John at Access and Brian at OASIS.
 They have taken a solid foundation and then vastly improved on it with their own marks.
 I am now looking to ZircoDATA and working with an excellent team on what we can do together over the coming years.

 What do you see happening with your companies’ growth, in the next 5–10 years?